 Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 Although this appears on our site, we recommend teaching this in 2nd grade if following Virginia Standards.
 Water Cycle & Phases of Matter Where do clouds come from?
 Students obtain and combine information that water can change from liquid to gas, but that it is always made of tiny drops.
-Clouds are made of water that has evaporated. has mass and takes up space; (b) solids, liquids, and gases have different characteristics; and (c) heating and cooling can change the phases of matter.
+Clouds are made of water that has evaporated.
+2.3 Matter can exist in different phases.
+Key ideas include: (a) matter has mass and takes up space; (b) solids, liquids, and gases have different characteristics; and (c) heating and cooling can change the phases of matter.
 Lesson 2 Although this appears on our site e, we recommend teaching this in 2nd grade it f following Virginia Standards.
-Weather Prediction How can we predict when it's going to storm?
+Local Weather Patterns & Weather Prediction How can we predict when it's going to storm?
 Students make observations of clouds and develop a tool to make predictions about what kind of weather might happen next.
-2.0 There are amerent types of weather on Earth.
-Key laeas include. (a) different types of weather have specific characteristics; (b) measuring, recording, and interpreting weather data allows for identification of weather patterns; and (c) tracking weather allows us to prepare for the weather and storms.
-Lesson 3 Seasonal Weather Patterns Where's the best place to build a snow fort?
+2.6 There are different types of weather on Earth.
+Key ideas include: (a) different types of weather have specific characteristics; (b) measuring, recording, and interpreting weather data allows for identification of weather patterns; and (c) tracking weather allows us to prepare for the weather and storms.
+Lesson 3 New Seasonal Weather Patterns Where's the best place to build a snow fort?
 Students gather winter temperature data from three different towns.
 They represent the data in a table to compare the weather and decide which town is the best candidate to host a snow fort festival in future years.
 4.4 Weather conditions and phenomena affect ecosystems and can be predicted.
 Key ideas include: (a) weather measurements create a record that can be used to make weather predictions; (b) common and extreme weather events affect ecosystems; and (c) long term seasonal weather trends determine the climate of the region.
-Lesson 4 Climate &amp; Global Weather Patterns Why are some places always hot?
+Lesson 4 Climate, Geography, & Global Weather Patterns Why are some places always hot?
 Students obtain and combine information to describe the different climate regions of the world.
 4.4 Weather conditions and phenomena affect ecosystems and can be predicted.
 Key ideas include: (a) weather measurements create a record that can be used to make weather predictions; (b) common and extreme weather events affect ecosystems; and (c) long term seasonal weather trends determine the climate of the region.
-Lesson 5 Natural Hazards &amp; Engineering How can you keep a house from blowing away in a windstorm?
+Lesson 5 Natural Hazards & Engineering How can you keep a house from blowing away in a windstorm?
 Students design and build solutions that reduce the hazards associated with strong winds that could damage buildings.
 4.4 Weather conditions and phenomena affect ecosystems and can be predicted.
 Key ideas include: (a) weather measurements create a record that can be used to make weather predictions; (b) common and extreme weather events affect ecosystems; and (c) long term seasonal weather trends determine the climate of the region.